Develop5/PlaywrightDemo/README.md

 &nbsp;

 *I am here:*
-- [ ] Section 9, Chapter 73.
-Automating New Tabs and New Windows - part 4
+- [ ] Section 9, Chapter 74.
+Automating New Tabs and New Windows - part 5
+        Opening a new windows

     &nbsp;
-    Time:
+    Time:   0:19
 &nbsp;